ashlynmay/ashlynmay.github.io/README.md

 ### Homepage
 Homepage features a hero component from daisyUI.
-  The hero include a photo of me, two sentences about myself
+  The hero include a photo of me and two sentences about myself

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>